NexPlayer/Android-SDK/advanced.md

 ### NexVideoView.OnPreparedListener Interface Reference

-The application must implement this interface in order to receive NexVideoView events when NexPlayer™ is ready for the playback.
+The application must implement this interface in order to receiveNexVideoViewevents when NexPlayer™ is ready for the playback.

-This callback must be registered to operate NexVideoView successfully.
+This callback must be registered to operateNexVideoViewsuccessfully.

 > **Warning** These callbacks may occur in any thread, not necessarily the main application thread.
 In some cases, it may not be safe to call UI-related functions from within IListener callbacks.
 The safest way to update the UI is to use android.os.Handler to post an event back to the main application thread.

-#### void onPrepared (NexPlayer mp)
+#### void onPrepared (NexPlayermp)

 This method is called when setVideoPath or setVideoURI is successful.

-In case of an error, an onError event will occur instead of an onPreparedevent.
+In case of an error, an onError event will occur instead of anonPreparedevent.

 **Parameters**